 Caught Dead in Wyoming Book 9

-In the rough country of Wyoming, some cattle rustlers still get a death sentence.
+Some cattle rustlers still get a death sentence.

 Official consumer advocate and unofficial investigative reporter Elizabeth Margaret Danniher, her KWMT-TV colleague Mike Paycik, rancher Tom Burrell, and their supporting staff of idiosyncratic sleuths take on another mystery.
 A ranch foreman is found dead -- and, for most in Cottonwood County, the reaction is ... good riddance.
 Long considered guilty of a heinous crime, the foreman was represented then by a slick attorney, now owner of Lukasik Ranch -- once Mike's family land.
 Suspects include the hot-headed Hiram Poppinger, fellow grazing association ranchers -- and Tom.
 This time, both Tom and Elizabeth are ordered by Tom's daughter to find the truth.
 The investigation puts Elizabeth in close quarters with Mike and Tom -- sometimes all three together -- and she realizes these evolving relationships also warrant a soul-search for deeper meaning.